Updated October 1, 2022. If you need to save money while traveling, you are in luck, because there are a lot of free things to do in Lisbon, Portugal.

 You can read more about Lisbon’s oldest public buildings in my article, The oldest buildings you can still see in Lisbon

-If you are looking for free things to do in Lisbon, I highly recommend tracking down all of the buildings mentioned in this article.
+If you are looking for free things to do in Lisbon, I highly recommend tracking down all of the buildings mentioned in that article.

 Church of Santa María de Belém

 If you happen to be in Belém, checking out the Monument to the Discoveries and the Belém Tower, you should stop by the Jerónimos Monastery and go into the Church of Santa María.